-Business Cooperative Experiences builds upon the foundations of marketing and applies the functions of marketing at an advanced level.
+Strategic Marketing builds upon the foundations of marketing and applies the functions of marketing at an advanced level.
 Students will study the basic principles of consumer behavior and examine the application of theories from psychology, social psychology and economics.
 The relationship between consumer behavior and marketing activities are reviewed.
-Release time is scheduled for the work experience every day or every other day.
-A minimum of 15 hours per week of work is expected.
 Practical experience in store organization is gained through the actual operation of school stores.
 Students are expected to participate in DECA.
 Approximate student fee: \$25.00 approval required.
 Open to: 11, 12

-CTSO (Career and Technical Student Organization) LEADERSHIP DEVELOPMENT IN ACTION-MANAGER 5237 maximum FW
+CTSO (Career and Technical Student Organization) LEADERSHIP DEVELOPMENT IN ACTION-MANAGER (5237)

-Prerequisites: Principles of Marketing or IB Business Management 1-2, application, interview and instructor
+Prerequisites: Principles of Marketing or IB Business Management 1-2, application, interview and instructor maximum FW